Ecology and the environment, sustainability, climate change, stable isotopes

 - Ph.D., Biology, Stanford University

 Jim and his wife Edna moved to Utah in the late 1970’s, where they both established educational careers, raised a family, and put down roots.
-Edna has been a teacher and administrator in the Jordan, Granite, and Salt Lake City School Districts.
-Edna earned a Bachelors Degree at San Diego State University and a Masters Degree at Utah State University.
-During her career she has received numerous awards for her contributions and administrative skills.
-She recently retired from teaching Gifted and Talented (ELP) at Franklin Elementary School.
-Jim and Edna enjoy fishing, traveling, gardening, and spending time in Millcreek Canyon.
+Edna was a teacher and administrator in the Jordan, Granite, and Salt Lake City School Districts.
+She earned a Bachelors Degree at San Diego State University and a Masters Degree at Utah State University.
+During Edna’s career, she received numerous awards for her contributions and administrative skills.
+Together Jim and Edna enjoy fishing, traveling, gardening, and spending time in the Wasatch Mountains.
 They have two married children.
-Jeff and his family live in Portland Oregon and Josh and his family have settled into Hailey Idaho.
+Jeff and his family live in Portland, Oregon, and Josh and his family have settled into Ketchum, Idaho.

 Certified Approved Forensic Practitioner, Forensic Isotope Ratio Mass Spectrometry Network, 2013-2017